rinsa318/poisson-image-editing/README.md

 # poisson-image-editing
 Implementation of ["Poisson Image Editing" [1]](http://erikreinhard.com/papers/colourtransfer.pdf).
 Note: mixing gradients is not implemented.

+ToDo
++ speed up
++ add mixing gradients function
++ input structure --> have to take care of image size.
+Ex) In case of, source and target shape are different.

 <p align="center">